 With one of the most ancient civilizations in the world, China offers a rich tapestry of historical sites, culinary experiences, and artistic encounters.
 You can’t help but love the array of dumplings, feel amazed running your hand along the Great Wall, or say “oooh” as you watch a modern rendition of a literary classic (I’m looking at you, “Everlasting Sorrow” opera).
 If the Glowing Clouds and Holyland Archway at the Summer Palace doesn’t take your breath away, that’s not on China, it must just be you.

 Past glories aside, China also impresses with its massive population and rapid development.
 It’s not without its challenges, but when you look across the horizon and see hundreds of cranes, you know you are in a place where something is happening.
-And regardless of how you feel about politics and regardless of how this week’s stock market news plays out, it is truly astounding to behold a billion plus people and manic construction against the backdrop of historical splendor and upheaval.
+And regardless of how you feel about politics, it is truly astounding to behold a billion plus people and manic construction against the backdrop of historical splendor and upheaval.

 And those impressions are enough to leave me dizzy.